tomgold182/virusTotal-ui-python/README.md

 1) GIT clone the repo
 2) CD into the virusTotal-ui-python folder
 3) Type `pip install -r requirements.txt`
+4) inside `confing.ini` file, place an API key. you first have to log in to virus total and generate one (https://support.virustotal.com/hc/en-us/articles/115002100149-API)
 4) Type `python Main.py`